After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 In our example, this will be: `/data/Movies/3D`, `/data/Movies/4K`, `/data/Movies/Foreign`, `/data/Movies/Hollywood`, and `/data/Movies/Kids`.

 ### 3. Retrieve Plex Library Section IDs

+_Note: If you have a separate Plex and Feeder setup, this will be done on the server where Plex is installed._

 1. On the server's shell, run the following command: